Work out how much you can afford

 When you enter into a negotiation, the following advice can help you get the best price:

-- Be coy about your finances.
-Revealing how much you’re willing to spend may prompt the agent to show you properties at the top end of your price range.
+- Keep your budget private.
+Revealing how much you’re willing to spend may prompt the agent to encourage the seller to hold out for more money.

 - Play it cool, even if you fall in love with a property.
 Showing too much enthusiasm may make the agent think you’d be willing to pay any amount to move in.